oracle-livelabs/security/oci-kms/introduction/introduction.md

 ### Objectives

 In this workshop, you will learn how to:

-* Connect to the two environements you will need to use to perform the lab: an OCI tenant and a Thales CipherTrust Manager
+* Connect to the two environments you will need to use to perform the lab: an OCI tenant and a Thales CipherTrust Manager tenant
-* Add a connection between your Thales CipherTrust Manager and OCI
+* Create a Vault in OCI and add a connection between your Thales CipherTrust Manager and OCI Vault
-* Create Oracle keys in Thales
+* Create Oracle keys in Thales CipherTrust Manager
 * Bring Your Own Key (BYOK) to OCI
     > BYOK means “Bring Your Own Key”.
 It is the concept of bringing into Oracle Cloud Infrastructure (OCI) Encryption Keys which have been created outside of OCI.
 This might be mandatory to comply with certain regulations mandating that the encryption Key creation ceremony is done outside of the Cloud.
     BYOK is compatible with any key material you are creating which is compatible with OCI Vault supported key types.